marvelm67/Prerequisites-Enrollment-dApp---Rust/README.md

 - ✅ NFT mint address
 - ✅ Explorer link for verification

-## 🎊 Congratulations!

-You have successfully completed the Turbin3 Solana Prerequisites in Rust!

-This demonstrates mastery of:
+This task is to test the mastery of:

 - Solana program interactions using raw instructions
 - PDA derivation and account management
 - Multi-language blockchain development workflow
 - Transaction construction and error handling

-Ready for the next phase of your Turbin3 Builder's journey! 🚀